AMWA-TV/ms-05-02/docs/NcObject.md

 ## PropertyChanged event

-NcObject offers a PropertyChanged event `[element("1e1")]` which MUST trigger anytime a property on the object is changed.
+NcObject defines a PropertyChanged event `[element("1e1")]` which MUST trigger anytime a property on the object is changed.
 The event data is of type [NcPropertyChangedEventData](Framework.md#ncpropertychangedeventdata).

 Events can only be consumed as notifications when subscribed to.
 Subscriptions and their implementation are protocol-specific.
 For more details refer to [IS-12 NMOS Control Protocol](https://specs.amwa.tv/is-12/branches/v1.0-dev/docs/Protocol_messaging.html).